Design Principle

 1. Hidden symbol in the counter-form.
 The FedEx arrow hides between the “E” and “x.”
 The Carrefour “C” hides between the red and blue arrows.
 The symbol is formed by what surrounds it, not what draws it.

 2. Figure-ground reversal.
-The WWF panda is drawn entirely in black on white, with the white doing structural work — the missing contours of the ear, eye, and shoulder are what your brain completes.
+The WWF panda is drawn entirely in black on white, with the white doing structural work.
+The missing contours of the ear, eye, and shoulder are what your brain completes.
 Remove the negative space and the panda ceases to read.

 3. Iconic containment.
 A mark contained within a geometric shape (circle, square, triangle) uses the ratio of positive to negative area as a design parameter.
 Too little negative space feels crowded and anxious; too much feels weak.